Laser cutting: History

 In 1965, the first production laser cutting machine was used to drill holes in diamond dies.
 This machine was made by the Western Electric Engineering Research Center.
 In 1967, the British pioneered laser-assisted oxygen jet cutting for metals.
 In the early 1970s, this technology was put into production to cut titanium for aerospace applications.
-At the same time CO2 lasers were adapted to cut non-metals, such as textiles, because, at the time, CO2 lasers were not powerful enough to overcome the thermal conductivity of metals.
+At the same time, CO2 lasers were adapted to cut non-metals, such as textiles, because, at the time, CO2 lasers were not powerful enough to overcome the thermal conductivity of metals.

 Process

 The laser beam is generally focused using a high-quality lens on the work zone.
 The quality of the beam has a direct impact on the focused spot size.
 The narrowest part of the focused beam is generally less than 0.0125 in in diameter.
-Depending upon material thickness, kerf widths as small as 0.004 in are possible.
+Depending upon the material thickness, kerf widths as small as 0.004 in are possible.
 In order to be able to start cutting from somewhere other than the edge, a pierce is done before every cut.
 Piercing usually involves a high-power pulsed laser beam which slowly makes a hole in the material, taking around 5–15 seconds for 0.5 in stainless steel, for example.

 The parallel rays of coherent light from the laser source often fall in the range between 0.06–0.08 in in diameter.
 This beam is normally focused and intensified by a lens or a mirror to a very small spot of about 0.001 in to create a very intense laser beam.
-In order to achieve the smoothest possible finish during contour cutting, the direction of beam polarization must be rotated as it goes around the periphery of a contoured workpiece.
+In order to achieve the smoothest possible finish during contour cutting, the direction of the beam polarization must be rotated as it goes around the periphery of a contoured workpiece.
 For sheet metal cutting, the focal length is usually 1.5–3 in.

-Advantages of laser cutting over mechanical cutting include easier workholding and reduced contamination of workpiece (since there is no cutting edge which can become contaminated by the material or contaminate the material).
-Precision may be better, since the laser beam does not wear during the process.
+Advantages of laser cutting over mechanical cutting include easier work holding and reduced contamination of workpiece (since there is no cutting edge which can become contaminated by the material or contaminate the material).
+Precision may be better since the laser beam does not wear during the process.
 There is also a reduced chance of warping the material that is being cut, as laser systems have a small heat-affected zone.
 Some materials are also very difficult or impossible to cut by more traditional means.

-Laser cutting for metals has the advantages over plasma cutting of being more precise and using less energy when cutting sheet metal; however, most industrial lasers cannot cut through the greater metal thickness that plasma can.
-Newer laser machines operating at higher power (6000 watts, as contrasted with early laser cutting machines' 1500 watt ratings) are approaching plasma machines in their ability to cut through thick materials, but the capital cost of such machines is much higher than that of plasma cutting machines capable of cutting thick materials like steel plate.
+Laser cutting for metals has the advantage over plasma cutting of being more precise and using less energy when cutting sheet metal; however, most industrial lasers cannot cut through the greater metal thickness that plasma can.
+Newer laser machines operating at higher power (6000 watts, as contrasted with early laser cutting machines' 1500-watt ratings) are approaching plasma machines in their ability to cut through thick materials, but the capital cost of such machines is much higher than that of plasma cutting machines capable of cutting thick materials like steel plate.